-Three Spot Gourami (Trichopodus trichopterus) Fish Species Profile
+Three Spot Gourami (Trichopodus trichopterus) Species Profile & Care Guide

 The Three Spot Gourami is calm, and a laid back species full of personality and playfulness, and they will express minimal amounts of aggression.
 They are easy to care for, as they are hardy and can adapt to a variety of different water conditions; this makes them an excellent addition to many community aquariums.